Alexander Mitchell (Wisconsin politician): Early life

 Mitchell was born in Ellon, Aberdeenshire, Scotland, the son of Margaret (Lendrum) and John Mitchell, in 1817 and immigrated to the United States in 1839.
 He pursued a career in banking in Milwaukee, and founded the Marine Bank of Wisconsin.

 Business career

-Mitchell was president of the Chicago, Milwaukee and St. Paul Railway from 1864-1887.
-With fellow director Jeremiah Milbank (1818–1884) he built this railroad into one of the most profitable in the United States, and Mitchell was considered the wealthiest person in Wisconsin.
+Mitchell was president of the Chicago, Milwaukee and St. Paul Railway from 1864 to 1887.
+With fellow director Jeremiah Milbank (1818–1884) he built this railroad into one of the most profitable in the United States, and Mitchell became the wealthiest person in Wisconsin.

 Political career

 Mitchell represented Wisconsin's 1st congressional district in the Forty-second United States Congress.
 After redistricting he represented Wisconsin's 4th congressional district in the Forty-third United States Congress.
-He was nominated for Governor of Wisconsin in 1877, but he declined.
+He was nominated for Governor of Wisconsin by the Democratic Party in 1877, but he declined to run.

 Curling enthusiast

 He was an avid curler, and helped popularize the sport in the United States.
-Mitchell helped found the Milwaukee Curling Club in the 1840s, and shortly before his death was elected Patron of the Grand National Curling Club.
+Mitchell helped found the Milwaukee Curling Club in the 1840s, and he was elected patron of the Grand National Curling Club.